 The Cambridge allows overpayments on all its mortgage products.
 Because we charge daily interest on mortgage accounts, overpayments reduce the amount of interest you owe.

 The amount you can overpay per year is set by the terms of your product.
 Depending on your individual mortgage, you may be able to overpay up to 10% per year or be able to make unlimited overpayments.
 If you would like to find out how much you are able to pay you should check the terms and conditions of your mortgage.
-This information will be contained in your Mortgage Offer but if you can’t find the information you need get in touch with our Customer Contact Team for more information.
+This information will be contained in your Mortgage Offer but if you can’t find the information you need get in touch with our Customer Contact Centre for more information.

 Consider the flexibility

 Mortgage overpayments can give you flexibility with your account.
 For example, if you make regular overpayments you could repay your mortgage at an earlier date (reducing your term) or you can reduce the burden of your mortgage in the future by choosing to pay more now and then making lower monthly payments later on.
 This can be useful if you know your income is likely to go down in the future, perhaps when one person takes a work break to have children for example.

 Overpayments can give you options.
 For example, with some lenders you may be able to borrow the money back or have a payment holiday when your situation changes.

 With The Cambridge if you have overpaid, you can apply to borrow some of the money back or to take a payment holiday when you revert to our Standard Variable Rate or your mortgage is on our Variable Home Loan Rate.
 This may give you greater flexibility and access to funds in the future.